ThottChief/oomph-cross-platform/README.md

-This is a repository to demonstrate a oomph targlet resolution bug
+This is a repository to demonstrate an oomph targlet resolution bug